Borka Dragojević-Josifovska: Research

 Dragojević-Josifovska conducted excavations and undertook research on several sites across Macedonia.
-These included: Isar Marvinci, Dracevo, Zhivojno, Stobi, Skupi and others.
+These included: Isar Marvinci, Dračevo, Živojno, Stobi, Skupi and others.
 In 1961 she led the first team to excavate at Isar Marvinci.
 During the excavation they uncovered the temple, an aqueduct and a burial monument which featured a soldier holding a Macedonian shield.
 She also studied the Petralice Hoard of 377 nummi, which was discovered in 1950 near Krivia Palanka.

 She was a member of the editorial boards for the publication of ancient inscriptions from Yugoslavia and the Tabula Imperii Romani.
 She published the archaeological reports on the site of Gorno Sonje in 1982.
 Inscriptions from the site are significant, as they mention placenames connected to the Albanoi.
 One reads in Latin "POSIS MESTYLU F[ILIUS] FL[AVIA] DELVS MVCATI F[ILIA] DOM[O] ALBANOP[OLI] IPSA DELVS" ("Posis Mestylu, son of Flavia, daughter of Delus Mucati, who comes from Albanopolis").
 It dates to the end of the 1st century CE and the beginning of the 2nd century CE.
 Dragojević-Josifovska added two lines to the existing reading: VIVA P(OSUIT) SIBI/ ET VIRO SUO.
 Delus Mucati is an Illyrian name and his home region was Albanopolis (domo Albanopoli).
 Dragojević-Josifovska proposed that like others he had settled in Macedonia from southern Illyria.
 She also published inscriptions from the site of Konjuh.